-The Notes will be awarded to the qualified bidder offering the lowest true interest cost to the City.
-The City's computation of true interest cost of each bid will be controlling.
-True interest cost can be estimated as follows: the present value rate necessary to discount, to the Purchase Price (hereinafter defined), the future debt service payments from the payment dates to the Expected Date of Delivery, calculated on the basis of a 360-day year of twelve 30-day months, and with semi-annual compounding.
-The "Purchase Price" is principal, plus premium, plus accrued interest to the Expected Date of Delivery.
-The City reserves the right to reject any or all bids or to waive any irregularity in any bid.
+True Interest Cost can be estimated as follows: the present value rate necessary to discount, to the Purchase Price (hereinafter defined), the future debt service payments from the payment dates to the Expected Date of Delivery, calculated on the basis of a 360-day year of twelve 30-day months, and with semi-annual compounding.
+The "Purchase Price" is principal, plus premium (less discount), plus accrued interest (if any) to the Expected Date of Delivery.